Skip to content

 image.png

-The most noteworthy news in the tech world today is the release of xAI's Grok-3 large language model.
-It's said that this AI model possesses human-like thinking abilities, mainly because it uses the "chain of thought" technique.
-This allows it to break down complex tasks layer by layer for in-depth analysis, somewhat like OpenAI's o3 and Deepseek-r1.
+The biggest news in tech today is undoubtedly the launch of xAI's Grok-3 large language model.
+This AI model is said to possess human-like reasoning capabilities, mainly due to its adoption of "chain-of-thought" techniques.
+It can break down complex tasks layer by layer, like peeling an onion, to perform in-depth analysis, somewhat similar to OpenAI's o3 and Deepseek-r1.

 Speaking of Grok-3, we must mention its creator, Elon Musk.
-This tech mogul directly declared Grok-3 as "the smartest AI on Earth," even adding, "Scarily smart."
-He believes Grok-3 has incredibly powerful reasoning abilities, and in his tests, no other AI model can match it.
+This tech mogul directly declared Grok-3 as "the smartest AI on Earth," even adding that it's "scarily smart."
+He believes Grok-3's reasoning ability is incredibly powerful, and none of the AI models he's tested can match it.

-The Grok series was launched by Musk in 2023 with a clear goal: to challenge OpenAI's ChatGPT.
+The Grok series was launched by Musk in 2023, with the clear goal of challenging OpenAI's ChatGPT.
 Grok-1 was released in November 2023, and Grok-2 followed in August 2024.
-This Grok-3 is the latest upgrade in the series.
+This Grok-3 is the latest upgraded version in the series.

-OpenAI was initially founded in San Francisco in 2015 by Sam Altman, Musk, and five others, with a combined investment of $1 billion.
-At that time, OpenAI and Musk were in a "honeymoon period."
-It's said that Sam wanted to attract talent with high salaries, and Musk supported him without hesitation!
-Back then, joining OpenAI meant a $300,000 annual salary plus SpaceX stock, which was quite a generous package.
+OpenAI was initially founded in San Francisco in 2015 by Sam Altman, Musk, and five others, with a collective investment of $1 billion.
+At that time, OpenAI and Musk were in a "honeymoon" phase.
+It is said that Sam wanted to attract talent with high salaries, and Musk unhesitatingly supported him!
+Joining OpenAI at that time meant not only a $300,000 annual salary but also SpaceX stock, making the package quite generous.

 image.png

-OpenAI's initial vision was to be a non-profit organization, open-sourcing technology and developing AI for the benefit of humanity.
+OpenAI's initial vision was to be a non-profit organization, open-sourcing technology and developing AI that benefits humanity.
 However, OpenAI gradually transformed into a closed-source, for-profit company.
-This displeased Musk, who felt that OpenAI had changed and become an "appendage" to large companies like Microsoft.
-Later, Musk was excluded from the OpenAI board of directors.
-Although he said he was still willing to invest, a rift had formed, which is one of the reasons why he later created Grok.
+This greatly dissatisfied Musk, who felt that OpenAI had changed its tune and become an "appendage" of large companies like Microsoft.
+Later, Musk was excluded from the OpenAI board, and although he expressed his willingness to continue investing, a rift had formed, which is one of the reasons he later created Grok.

-In March 2019, OpenAI officially announced its transition from "non-profit" to "limited profit," with a profit cap of 100 times the investment.
-Musk publicly criticized OpenAI, believing they had forgotten their original intention and were only focused on making money, ignoring the potential risks posed by AI.
-He sarcastically suggested renaming OpenAI to "CloseAI."
+In March 2019, OpenAI officially announced its transition from "non-profit" to "limited profit," with a profit cap of 100 times the investment amount.
+Musk has publicly criticized OpenAI, believing that they have forgotten their original intention, focusing only on making money and ignoring the potential risks of AI.
+He even sarcastically suggested that OpenAI be renamed "CloseAI."

 image.png

-On February 10th of this year, Musk offered to acquire OpenAI for $97.4 billion, but was rejected and countered by Sam, who claimed he would acquire Musk's Twitter.
-If Musk had actually acquired OpenAI, he probably would have open-sourced it directly, which would undoubtedly be a good thing for the entire AI field.
+On February 10th of this year, Musk offered to acquire OpenAI for $97.4 billion but was rejected and countered by Sam, who claimed he wanted to acquire Musk's Twitter.
+If Musk had actually acquired OpenAI, he would probably have open-sourced it directly, which would undoubtedly have been a good thing for the entire AI field.

 image.png

 In conclusion, the release of Grok-3 is a major event in the AI field.
-The "love-hate relationship" between Musk and OpenAI has also added a lot of talking points to the AI world.
-As for how powerful Grok-3 actually is, you can try it out yourself!
+The "love-hate relationship" between Musk and OpenAI has also added a lot of talking points to the AI community.
+As for how powerful Grok-3 really is, you can try it out for yourself!

 Official website: https://grok.com

-Currently, the web chat feature is open for free, and you can use it without logging in or paying.
-However, due to some well-known reasons, domestic users may need a VPN to access it.
+The web chat function is currently open for free, without the need to log in or pay.
+However, due to some well-known reasons, users in China may need a VPN to access it.

 image.png

-The API is compatible with OpenAI SDK.
-Just replace the API URL with https://api.x.ai/v1
+The API is compatible with the OpenAI SDK.
+Simply replace the API URL with https://api.x.ai/v1

 Then create an API KEY on this page: https://console.x.ai